williambergmann/aca-more-mongo/README.md

 ## Tickets CRUD
 Hints/Intructions are located in `express/controllers` and `express/routes` but are summarized here.
 You will be creating routes, controller functions, and mongoose functions (inside the controller functions) to access the data.

+### Prerequisite

+1. Add your connection string to the `mongoose.connect` function in index.js

 ### Part 1 - GET (Read)